cNAKAMORI/ngl/webapp/README.md

 3. Download this webapp folder
 4. Edit the path in index.html to your build path.
 See below. <br>
    line 14 <script src="../build/js/ngl.dev.js"></script>
-5. Run apache or nginx
+5. Run by apache or nginx

 ## functions and representations
 All function and representations apply to the visible structures only.